InfTkm/ethereum-lab1/README.md

  8) Send a "withdraw" transaction to the contract.
 This will be a request to withdraw 2 eth.

-     Describe what happens on the client.
+     In your own words, describe what happens on the client.

-     Describe the last log on Ganache.
+     In your own words, describe the last log on Ganache.

  9)  Send a single request to withdraw 0.1 eth from the contract.